caltechlibrary/datatools/codemeta2cff.1.md

 Reads codemeta.json file and writes CITATION.cff.
 By default it assume both are in the current directory.
 You can also provide the name and path to both files.

-Note that the 'id' and 'type' fields in codemeta.json require an '@' prefix.

 # OPTIONS